d-shmt/hass_marstek-smart-meter/README.md

 * **Information:**
     * The local IP Address of your CT meter.
     * The **Battery MAC** and **CT Meter MAC** addresses.
 You can find these in the official Marstek mobile app under "Device Management".

 ---

-## ⚠️ Disclaimer

-This is an independent, community-developed integration and is not officially affiliated with or endorsed by **Marstek** or **Hame**.
-It was created based on publicly available information and community research.
-Use at your own risk.

----